NickLont/Data-visualization-project/README.md

 ## Install npm packages

-> See npm and nvm version notes above
+> See node and npm version notes above

 Install the npm packages described in the `package.json` and verify that it works: